Privacy Notice: Your information, your rights

 Information Governance Team on 0151 556 3038/3039 or wcft.information.governance@nhs.net

-The Patient Experience Team, for practical advice our Patient Experience Team provide a (PALS) service.
-Contact Patient Experience Team on 0151 556 3090, or email wcft.patientexperience@nhs.net
+The Patient Experience Team, for practical advice our Patient Experience Team provide a Patient Advice and Liaison Service (PALS).
+You can contact our Patient Experience Team on 0151 556 3090, or email them at: wcft.patientexperience@nhs.net

-Should you wish to lodge a complaint about the use of your information, please contact our complaints team or the DPO using the information above.
+Should you wish to lodge a complaint about the use of your information, please contact our Patient Experience Team using the information above.

 Useful websites for more information